Building your Financial Life: Budgeting for Beginners

 Step 3: Plan for emergencies–and all that stuff you forgot.

 Unexpected expenses are often stressful–perhaps your car suddenly breaks down, or your pet takes a trip to the emergency vet.
 The last thing you want to think about in the midst of dealing with a crisis is how you are going to pay for everything.
-Or worse: You could end up needing a high-cost payday loan or cash advance to cover your bill.

 That’s why you need an easily accessible emergency fund that can provide significant peace of mind and financial stability during times of crisis.